 These terms and conditions apply to U.S. Balance Accounts only.
 You must be an individual and resident of the United States or one of its territories and at least 18 years old, or the age of majority in your state of residence to open a U.S. Balance Account and use the PayPal services.
 If you are a business, the business must be organized in, operating in, or a resident of, the United States or one of its territories to open a U.S. Balance Account and use the PayPal services.

 By opening and using a Balance Account, you agree to comply with all aspects of these terms and conditions and any upcoming changes described on the Policy Updates page at the time you accept these terms and conditions (which changes will apply to you on the indicated effective dates).
 These terms and conditions include an agreement to resolve disputes by arbitration on an individual basis.
 You also agree to comply with the following:

 - PayPal Account User Agreement

 - Acceptable Use Policy

 - Electronic Communications Delivery Policy (E-Sign Disclosure and Consent)

-Please read carefully all of these terms and conditions and each of the other agreements and policies that apply to you.
+Please read carefully all of these terms and conditions, the terms of the above policies, and each of the other terms and agreements that apply to you.